maximilianh/cellBrowser/docs/dataDesc.rst

 These tags contains a file name:

-- ``image``: usually a 400px-wide thumbnail of the dimensionality reduction
+- ``image``: usually a 400px-wide thumbnail of the dimensionality reduction.
+You can use a command like ``convert graphical_abstract.png -sampling-factor 4:2:0 -strip -quality 85 -interlace JPEG -colorspace sRGB thumb.jpg`` to create ``thumb.jpg``, a version of the image with a lower resolution that loads faster.
 - ``rawMatrixFile``: the file name of the raw unprocessed matrix.
 Usually a .zip or .gz file.
 Also see ``rawMatrixNote``.

 The following tags can contain URLs and optionally, separated with a space, a label for the link.
 If you do